13 Basic Electrician Tools You Need as an Apprentice

 10. Power Drill and Drill Bits

-To become an electrician, knowing how to use power tools and hand tools like drills is a must!
+To become an electrician, knowing how to use power tools and hand tools, such as drills, is an absolute must.

 11. Screwdrivers